jxx2/MetaFEM.jl/README.md

 # MetaFEM
-A generic FEM solver by Meta-Expressions
+A generic FEM solver by meta-expressions

 Learning to write documents & register package.